tusharm/trailya-app/PRIVACY.md

 If you use our App, we also collect the following information:

-- Geolocation Information.
-We may request access or permission to and track location-based information from your mobile device, either continuously or while you are using our App, to provide certain location-based services.
+- Location.
+The App requests access or permission to and track location-based information from your mobile device, either continuously or while you are using our App, to provide certain location-based services.
 If you wish to change our access or permissions, you may do so in your device's settings.
 - Mobile Device Data.
 We automatically collect device information (such as your mobile device ID, model and manufacturer), operating system, version information and system configuration information, device and application identification numbers, browser type and version, hardware model Internet service provider and/or mobile carrier, and Internet Protocol (IP) address (or proxy server).
 If you are using our App, we may also collect information about the phone network associated with your mobile device, your mobile device’s operating system or platform, the type of mobile device you use, your mobile device’s unique device ID and information about the features of our App you accessed.
 - Push Notifications.
 We may request to send you push notifications regarding your account or certain features of the App.
 If you wish to opt-out from receiving these types of communications, you may turn them off in your device's settings.